SecretPocketCat/samoklava/README.md

 If you would like to modify this:
 * fork it
 * change `samoklava.yaml` to your liking
+  * use `make clean design` to see what your board looks like, images in `design-output`
 * push your changes; the `build.yml` GitHub Workflow will pick it up, autoroute and generate Gerbers, all in a zip file.
   See https://github.com/soundmonster/samoklava/actions
 * or:
   * make sure to have Docker CLI and NodeJS installed
   * run `make setup clean all`
   * check the `output` folder for KiCad PCBs and Gerbers
+* buy the parts in the BOM.csv
+* assemble

 See the [workflow](.github/workflows/build.yml) or the [Makefile](Makefile) for more details.